Application & Admission

-There are several scholarship opportunities available for international students that are independent from the RWTH Business School Scholarship.
+There are several scholarship opportuntities available for international students.
 We highly recommend students to start searching for an appropriate scholarship as soon as possible.
 Please find some institutions that offer scholarships or search engines for scholarships listed below.

 - DAAD The DAAD (German Academic Exchange Service) offers a scholarship database with a broad variety of scholarship programmes for international students on its website.
-Please visit their website to find more information on these programs.
+Please visit their website to find more information on these programmes.

 - RWTH Database RWTH Aachen University also offers a Scholarship Database